-In my DF Felltower game, I tried to cut down on the options avail
+In my DF Felltower game, I tried to cut down on the options available to cut down decision analysis-paralysis.

 In other words, although GURPS Martial Arts is full of techniques, in order to keep rules lookups down and keep play moving, I basically cut all techniques down to a minimum: